100-Page Report Warns of the Many Dangers of AI - Slashdot

 dmoberhaus writes: Last year, 26 top AI researchers from around the globe convened in Oxford to discuss the biggest threats posed by artificial intelligence.
 The result of this two day conference was published today as a 100-page report.
 The report details three main areas where AI poses a threat: political, physical systems, and cybersecurity.
 It discusses the specifics of these threats, which range from political strife caused by fake AI-generated videos to catastrophic failure of smart homes and autonomous vehicles, as well as intentional threats, such as autonomous weapons.
 Although the researchers offer only general guidance for how to deal with these threats, they do offer a path forward for policy makers.

-More Human Intelligence than AI (Score:3)
+More Human Intelligence than AI (Score:2, Interesting)

 It sounds like at least some of these problems are pretty much only a problem if we give too much power to AIs--and not even necessarily going to happen because of the AI's behavior.
 Intentionally designing the systems to be incapable of causing certain types of havoc--or very quickly deactivated and control transferred to humans--is basic caution here, and not really needing a 100-page report by 26 high-octane scientists to tell us as much.